Control Theory and Experimental Design in Diffusion Processes: Introduction

 The techniques applied in this paper rely on dynamic programming and resemble methods in sequential designs, particularly for nonlinear regression problems and item response theory.
 See \citet{ChaudhuryMykland93} for likelihood-based methods or \citet{ChalonerVerdinelli95} for a review of Bayesian experimental design methods, \citet{Berger94} in item response theory and \citet{BartroffLai10} for recent developments.
 Our problem, however, is quite distinct from the sequential choice of treatments for independent samples that is generally considered.
 In this paper, dynamic programming is employed to account for the dependence of the future of the stochastic process on the current choice of the control variable rather than its effect on future design choices via an updated estimate (or posterior distribution) for the parameters of interest.
-Indeed, unlike most sequential design methods we will not attempt to estimate parameters during the course of the experiment (although this can certainly be incorporated in our framework if necessary).
-In many contexts -- particularly single neuron experiments -- this would be computationally infeasible given the time-scales involved, although see \citet{ThorbergssonHooker} for techniques in discrete systems.
+Indeed, unlike most sequential design methods we will not attempt to estimate parameters during the course of the experiment.
+In some contexts this can certainly be incorporated in our framework if so desired (see \citet{ThorbergssonHooker} for techniques for doing this in discrete systems), while in others --- e.g., single neuron experiments --- this would be computationally challenging given the time-scales involved.
 Where the optimal design depends on the parameter, we propose averaging the Fisher Information over a prior, corresponding to the use of a quadratic loss function in \citet{ChalonerLarntz89}.